Bashaud Breeland: 2015 season

 Breeland entered training camp slated as a starting cornerback and competed against DeAngelo Hall to retain the role.
 On July 31, 2015, the NFL suspended Breeland for the first game of the 2015 NFL season after he was cited by Virginia Commonwealth University police for possession of marijuana on August 11, 2014.
-On exactly the same day, Breeland was injured during the second day of training camp during practice and was carted off the field.
-It was later announced that he sprained his MCL and was expected to recover in four to six weeks and would not be able to participate for the rest of training camp.
+On the same day, Breeland was injured during the second day of training camp during practice and was carted off the field.
+It was later announced that he sprained his MCL and was expected to recover in four-to-six weeks; he was not able to participate for the rest of training camp.

-In Week 5, he recorded his first interception of the season against Atlanta Falcons quarterback Matt Ryan.
+In Week 5, he recorded his first interception of the season against Atlanta Falcons' quarterback Matt Ryan.
 In Week 6, Breeland had a solid performance against the New York Jets, having recorded one interception, one forced fumble, and two fumble recoveries.
+He finished the 2015 season with 81 total tackles, two interceptions, 16 passes defended, and three forced fumbles.

 2016 season

-Despite having a difficult time covering wide receiver Antonio Brown in the Week 1 loss to the Pittsburgh Steelers, Breeland recorded his first interception of the season against Ben Roethlisberger.
-In the Week 16 win, he recorded two interceptions on Chicago Bears quarterback Matt Barkley, which made him the first Redskins player since Fred Smoot in 2001 to start his career recording multiple interceptions in three consecutive seasons.
+Despite having a difficult time covering wide receiver Antonio Brown in their Week 1 loss to the Pittsburgh Steelers, Breeland recorded his first interception of the season against quarterback Ben Roethlisberger.
+In a Week 16 win against the Chicago Bears, he recorded two interceptions on quarterback Matt Barkley, which made him the first Redskins player since Fred Smoot (2001) to start his career recording multiple interceptions in three consecutive seasons.
+He finished the 2016 season with 73 total tackles, three interceptions, 11 passes defended, and two forced fumbles.

 2017 season

-Breeland recorded the first interception of the 2017 season against quarterback Kellen Clemens in the Week 14 game against the Los Angeles Chargers, which he returned for 96 yards for a touchdown.
+Breeland recorded the first interception of the 2017 season against backup quarterback Kellen Clemens in their Week 14 loss to the Los Angeles Chargers; he ran the ball 96 yards for a touchdown.

 Following the season, Breeland became an unrestricted free agent.
-On March 16, 2018, Breeland agreed terms with the Carolina Panthers on a three-year, $24 million contract, including $11 million in guaranteed money.
-However, he failed his physical after a cut on his foot from a visit to the Dominican Republic became infected; the contract was therefore voided and he became a free agent again.
+On March 16, 2018, Breeland agreed to terms with the Carolina Panthers on a three-year, $24 million contract, including $11 million in guaranteed money.
+However, he failed his physical after suffering an infected cut on his foot in the Dominican Republic; the contract was therefore voided and he became a free agent again.